beehive-lab/mambo/docs/tutorials/hipeac2025/exercise4/README.md

 }
 ```

-### AArch64 Calling Conventions
+### AArch64 and RISC-V Calling Conventions

 The function above is compiled as a part of the MAMBO plugin using a standard C compiler.
 As such, it is important to understand standard calling conventions for a specific architecture, so the function can be correctly called by the instrumentation.
-For example the details of AArch64 calling conventions can be found in [Procedure Call Standard for the Arm® 64-bit Architecture (AArch64)](https://github.com/ARM-software/abi-aa/blob/main/aapcs64/aapcs64.rst).
+The details of AArch64 calling conventions can be found in [Procedure Call Standard for the Arm® 64-bit Architecture (AArch64)](https://github.com/ARM-software/abi-aa/blob/main/aapcs64/aapcs64.rst) and the RISC-V calling conventions in [RISC-V Calling Conventions](https://riscv.org/wp-content/uploads/2024/12/riscv-calling.pdf).

-For the purpose of this exercise, it is enough to know that the first 8 integer arguments are passed in register `x0-x7` and the result is returned in `x0`.
-For the function signature given above `a` is passed in `x0` and `b` is passed in `x1`; no results is returned.
+For the purpose of this exercise, it is enough to know that the first 8 integer arguments are passed in register `x0-x7`(ARM64)/`a0-a7`(RISC-V) and the result is returned in `x0`(ARM64)/`a0`(RISC-V).
+For the function signature given above `a` is passed in `x0`/`a0` and `b` is passed in `x1`/`a1`; no results is returned.
 This information is used in the next step.

 > [!TIP]
-> AArch64 calling conventions can be found in [Procedure Call Standard for the Arm® 64-bit Architecture (AArch64)](https://github.com/ARM-software/abi-aa/blob/main/aapcs64/aapcs64.rst).
+> AArch64 calling conventions can be found in [Procedure Call Standard for the Arm® 64-bit Architecture (AArch64)](https://github.com/ARM-software/abi-aa/blob/main/aapcs64/aapcs64.rst) and the RISC-V calling conventions in [RISC-V Calling Conventions](https://riscv.org/wp-content/uploads/2024/12/riscv-calling.pdf).

 ### Tasks